 The two-day event is backed by local partners passionate about elevating women in tech and business.

-This Monday, as part of the WomenInWeb3 Summit, 100 entrepreneurs, creators, and enthusiasts will descend on entrepreneurship@UBC at Robson Square.
+This as of the WomenInWeb3 Summit, 100 entrepreneurs, creators, and enthusiasts will descend on entrepreneurship@UBC at Robson Square.
 The brainchild of d3crypto founder Erin Gee, the Summit is designed to educate and empower attendees in the rapidly evolving field of blockchain and Web3 technology.

 An international masterclass

 The two-day event will feature international speaker, podcast host, and high-end NFT consultant Megan Nilsson – also known as Crypto Megan – who will be sharing her insights about the importance of women becoming involved in Web3.
 She will also be leading a masterclass for businesses on how to leverage Web3 technologies.

 Top local speakers include Olivia Lovenmark, founder of Repose; Tricia Pang, founder of GuavaGirls; Talshyn Bolatova of LeetCore; Liv Diamond from RefractionDAO; Pocket Sun, co-founder and managing partner of SoGal Ventures; Anastasia Hambali, director of partnerships at Boast; Mitoshi from Humans of WoW; Ashley Smith of Fame Lady Squad and From the Blockchain podcast; Carina Kom, game director at MixMob; and last but not least, Katreena Tecson from Ceminted.

 The Vancouver office of law firm Borden Ladner Gervais has signed on as a gold sponsor for the event, and will be sending experts including Julie Bogle, Jennifer Archer, and Danielle Windt.
 They will be providing attendees with key knowledge that Web3 companies need to be aware of when starting out, including privacy, intellectual property, and corporate licensing considerations.